eou-it/SSB9-plugins-banner-restful-api-support/README.md

         restfulServiceAdapter( RestfulApiServiceBaseAdapter )
     }

+##Request parameters with the service adapter.
+The Banner ServiceBase has no provision for receiving request parameters (only the entity content).
+To work around this restriction, the service adapter places the request params in the ThreadLocal net.hedtech.banner.restfulapi.RestfulApiRequestParams.
+This can be used to obtain the request parameters as needed in the service; for example, to handle nested resources.

 ##Enabling Basic Authentication Entry Point
 This plugin contains an implementation of the Basic Authentication Entry Point that correctly returns a json or xml response to authentication failures (instead of html.)